 If you’re struggling with sleep apnea, it’s wise to book an appointment with your Sylvan Lake dentist.
-They’ll be able to diagnose you with one of the two primary types of sleep apnea and provide the appropriate treatment.
+In collaboration with a sleep physician, they’ll be able to obtain a diagnosis for you of one of the two primary types of sleep apnea and provide or recommend the most appropriate treatment.

 Obstructive sleep apnea (OSA).

 The most widespread type of sleep apnea, OSA, happens when excess oral tissues block your airway and throat.
 This interferes with your ability to breathe and reduces the levels of oxygen that you can inhale.
 Furthermore, if this occurs for a prolonged period, the chances of a stroke happening can significantly increase.
 Other symptoms that you may suffer from because of OSA include, but are not limited to fatigue, especially during the day, headaches, teeth grinding, irritability, dry mouth, and difficulty concentrating.

 Unlike OSA, CSA is not characterized by your airways being obstructed; rather, this occurs when your brain cannot send messages to your muscles while you sleep, particularly those muscles responsible for helping you breathe.
 As a result, you can experience lengthy pauses in your breathing, leading to serious problems.
 Visit our Sylvan Lake dental clinic to learn more about sleep apnea.
 They’ll be able to address all your questions and concerns.

 Here at Sylvan Lake Dental Centre, we believe there’s more to patient care than just fixing teeth.
 Our goal for you is whole-body health.
 Ultimately, it’s our job to benefit your physical well-being in any way we can, and we believe that one of the first steps in the journey to whole-body health is an effective breathing wellness program.